Table of Contents

 Surgery is a big decision, but when it’s the right time, it can be life changing.

-Professor James tried injections, therapy, braces, weight loss and anti-inflammatory pills, but still, his walks around campus became more difficult and stairs increasingly dangerous.
+Professor James tried injections, therapy, braces, weight loss, and anti-inflammatory pills, but still, his walks around campus became more difficult, and stairs increasingly dangerous.
 It was therefore time to consider surgery.
-He made the decision to have knee replacement surgery over the holiday break.
+He decided to have knee replacement surgery over the holiday break.
 He was back to teaching by the time school was back in session – with a straight knee and a newfound endurance!

-If arthritis bothers you, be encouraged that excellent options are available prior to surgery.
+If arthritis bothers you, be encouraged that excellent options are available before surgery.
 But if it turns out you do need a joint replacement, don’t despair.
 The current technology is very good and continues to improve all the time.

 There are always new techniques to keep arthritis from holding you back!